romiaujla/shopzilla-server/README.md

 ## Set up

-Complete the following steps to start a new project (NEW-PROJECT-NAME):
+Complete the following steps to clone the server:

-1. Clone this repository to your local machine `git clone https://github.com/romiaujla/express-boilerplate.git NEW-PROJECTS-NAME`
+1. Clone this repository to your local machine `git clone https://github.com/romiaujla/v-store-server.git`
 2. `cd` into the cloned repository
-3. Make a fresh start of the git history for this project with `rm -rf .git && git init`
 4. Install the node dependencies `npm i`
-5. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
-6. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "express-boilerplate",`
+5. For the first time, create a database user `createuser --interactive capstone-admin`
+6. Don't set a password for the database.
+7. Create the database `createdb -U capstone-admin v-store-db`
+8. Create the test database `createdb -U capstone-admin v-store-db`
+9. Run the migrations `npm run migrate`

 ## Scripts